Aniruddha-Upadhya-K/nixdot/README.md

 mkdir ./hosts/nixos/<you-host-name>
 ```

-Copy your existing hardware-configuration.nix and configuration.nix as default.nix to your host directory (NixOS only, skip this for Nis-darwin)
+Copy your existing hardware-configuration.nix and configuration.nix as default.nix to your host directory (NixOS only, skip this for Nis-Darwin)
 ``` bash
 cp /etc/nixos/hardware-configuration.nix ./hosts/nixos/<your-host-name>/
 ```